History of education in England: Compulsory and free primary education: 1880s and 1890s

-Another act in 1899 raised the school leaving age to 12.
+Another act, the Elementary Education (School Attendance) Act (1893) Amendment Act 1899 (62 & 63 Vict. c.
+13), raised the school leaving age to 12.

 In the late Victorian period grammar schools were reorganised and their curriculum was modernised.
 Latin was still taught.

 Funding of technical colleges

 The Technical Instruction Act 1889 was passed.
 According to D. Evans, "It gave powers to the County Councils and the Urban Sanitary Authorities to levy a penny tax to support technical and manual instruction.
 The curricula in technical institutions also had to be approved by the Science and Art Department.
 In the following year the Local Taxation Act introduced the 'whiskey tax', which made extra money available for technical instruction."

 From April 1900 higher elementary schools were recognised, providing education from the age of 10 to 15.

 Balfour and Local Education Authorities

-Balfour Act of 1902
+Education Act 1902

-The controversial Conservative Education Act 1902 (or 'Balfour Act') made radical changes to the entire educational system of England and Wales.
+The controversial Conservative Education Act 1902 (2 Edw.
+7. c.
+42) (or 'Balfour Act') made radical changes to the entire educational system of England and Wales.
 It weakened the divide between schools run by the 2,568 school boards and the 14,000 church schools, administered primarily by the Church of England, which educated about a third of children.
 Local Education Authorities were established, which were able to set local tax rates, and the school boards were disbanded.
 Funds were provided for denominational religious instruction in voluntary elementary schools, owned primarily by the Church of England and Roman Catholics.
 The law was extended in 1903 to cover London.

-G. R. Searle, like nearly all historians, argues the Act was a short-term political disaster for the Conservative Party because it outraged Methodists, Baptists and other nonconformists.
-It subsidised the religions they rejected.
+G. R. Searle, like nearly all historians, argues the act was a short-term political disaster for the Conservative Party because it outraged Methodists, Baptists and other nonconformists.
+It subsidised the two religions they rejected, Anglican and Catholic.
 However Searle argues it was a long-term success.
 The Church schools now had some financing from local ratepayers and had to meet uniform standards.
 It led to a rapid growth of secondary schools, with over 1000 opening by 1914, including 349 for girls.
 Eventually (in 1944), the Anglican schools were effectively nationalised.
 Grammar schools also became funded by the LEA.
 The act was of particular significance as it allowed for all schools, including denominational schools, to be funded through rates (local taxation), and ended the role of locally elected school boards that often attracted women, non-conformists and labour union men.
 The Liberals came to power in 1906, but their attempt to repeal the act was blocked by the House of Lords, setting up a major constitutional confrontation.

 In the long run the Nonconformist schools practically vanished.
 In 1902 the Methodists operated 738 schools, but these rapidly declined throughout the 20th century.
 Only 28 remained in 1996.